Why Do Better Loss Functions Lead to Less Transferable Features?: Loss Functions and Output Layer Regularizers

-All investigated loss functions include a term that encourages $\bm{\ell}$ to have a high dot product with $\bm{t}$.
-To avoid solutions that make this dot product large simply by increasing the scale of $\bm{\ell}$, these loss functions must also include one or more contractive terms and/or normalize $\bm{\ell}$.
-Many ``regularizers'' correspond to additional contractive terms added to the loss, so we do not draw a firm distinction between losses and regularizers.
-We describe each loss in detail below.
-Hyperparameters are provided in Appendix~\ref{app:training_details}.
+All investigated loss functions include a term that encourages $\bm{z}$ to have a high dot product with $\bm{t}$.
+To avoid solutions that make this dot product large simply by increasing the scale of $\bm{z}$, these loss functions must also include one or more contractive terms and/or normalize $\bm{z}$.
+Many ``regularizers'' correspond to additional contractive terms added to the loss, so we do not draw a firm distinction between loss functions and regularizers.
+We describe each objective in detail below, and provide hyperparameters in Appendix~\ref{app:training_details}.

-\textbf{Softmax cross-entropy}~\cite{bridle1990probabilistic,bridle1990training} is the de facto loss function for multi-class classification in deep learning.
-It can be written as:
+\textbf{Softmax cross-entropy}~\cite{bridle1990probabilistic,bridle1990training} is the de facto loss function for multi-class classification in deep learning:

 The loss consists of a term that maximizes the dot product between the logits and targets, as well as a contractive term that minimizes the $\mathrm{LogSumExp}$ of the logits.